The author begins with these three production abstractions...

 Why the social character of scientific knowledge is the reason why we can trust it

 Do doctors really know what they are talking about when they tell us vaccines are safe?
-Should we take climate experts at their
+Should we take climate experts at their word when they warn us about the perils

-word when they warn us about the perils of global warming?
+of global warming?
 Why should we trust science when our own politicians don't?
-In this
+In this landmark book, Naomi Oreskes offers a bold and compelling defense of science,

-knowledge is its greatest strength "and the greatest reason we can trust it.
-Tracing the history and philosophy of science from
+revealing why the social character of scientific knowledge is its greatest strength "and the greatest reason we can trust it.
+Tracing the history and philosophy of

-the late nineteenth century to today, Oreskes explains that, contrary to popular belief, there is no single scientific method.
+science from the late nineteenth century to today, Oreskes explains that, contrary to popular belief, there is no single scientific method.
+Rather, the trustworthiness of

-Rather, the trustworthiness of scientific claims derives from the social process by which they are rigorously vetted.
-This process
+scientific claims derives from the social process by which they are rigorously vetted.
+This process is not perfect -nothing ever is when humans are involved - but she

-Oreskes shows how consensus is a crucial indicator of when a scientific matter has been settled, and when the knowledge produced
+draws vital lessons from cases where scientists got it wrong.
+Oreskes shows how consensus is a crucial indicator of when a scientific matter has been settled, and when

-book features critical responses by climate experts Ottmar Edenhofer and Martin Kowarsch, political scientist Jon Krosnick,
+critical responses by climate experts Ottmar Edenhofer and Martin Kowarsch, political scientist Jon Krosnick, philosopher of science Marc Lange, and science historian

-philosopher of science Marc Lange, and science historian Susan Lindee, as well as a foreword by political theorist Stephen Macedo.
+Susan Lindee, as well as a foreword by political theorist Stephen Macedo.

 How to Change Your Mind (2018/2019) Michael Pollan